eclipse/paho.mqtt.java/README.md

-Paho Java client for MQTT
+Paho Java client for MQTT.